 An inactive subsidiary of the Company that was acquired in 1978 sold certain products containing asbestos, primarily on an installed basis, and is among the defendants in numerous lawsuits alleging injury due to exposure to asbestos.
 The subsidiary discontinued operations in 1991 and has no remaining assets other than its existing insurance policies and proceeds from an insurance settlement received in late 2005.
 To date, the overwhelming majority of these claims have been disposed of without payment and there have been no adverse judgments against the subsidiary.
 Based on a continued analysis of the existing and anticipated future claims against this subsidiary, it is currently projected that the subsidiary's total liability over the next 50 years for these claims is approximately \$10,100 (excluding costs of defense).
 Although the Company has also been named as a defendant in certain of these cases, no claims have been actively pursued against the Company and the Company has not contributed to the defense or settlement of any of these cases pursued against the subsidiary.
-These cases have been handled to date by the subsidiary's primary and excess insurers who agreed to pay all defense costs and be responsible for all damages assessed against the subsidiary arising out of existing and future asbestos claims up to the aggregate limits of the policies.
+These cases have been handled by the subsidiary's primary and excess insurers who had agreed in 1997 to pay all defense costs and be responsible for all damages assessed against the subsidiary arising out of existing and future asbestos claims up to the aggregate limits of the policies.
 A significant portion of this primary insurance coverage was provided by an insurer that is now insolvent, and the other primary insurers have asserted that the aggregate limits of their policies have been exhausted.
 The subsidiary is challenging the applicability of these limits to the claims being brought against the subsidiary.
-In response to this challenge, one of these carriers entered into a settlement and release agreement with the subsidiary for \$15,000.
+In response to this challenge, one of these carriers entered into a settlement and release agreement with the subsidiary in late 2005 for \$15,000.
 The proceeds of the settlement are restricted and can only be used to pay claims and costs of defense associated with the subsidiary's asbestos litigation.
+Commencing in late 2005, the subsidiary is now paying out of these proceeds an allocated share of the defense costs and damages.
 The subsidiary has additional coverage under its excess policies.
 The Company believes, however, that if the coverage issues under the primary policies with the other carriers are resolved adversely to the subsidiary, the subsidiary's insurance coverage will likely be exhausted.
 As a result, liabilities in respect of claims may exceed coverage available to the subsidiary.
 See also Notes 16 and 17 of Notes to Consolidated Financial Statements filed with the Company's Annual Report on Form 10-K for the year ended December 31, 2005.